-On March 21, 2017, the Company entered into a secured loan with a new lender for \$6.0 million with an initial draw of \$5.0 million with an interest rate of 17% per year compounded monthly in arrears until maturity.
-The loan is interest only for the first year.
+On March 21, 2017, the Company entered into a secured loan with a new lender for \$6.0 million with an initial draw of \$5.0 million.
+The loan bears interest at 17% per annum compounded monthly and matures in September 2020.
+The loan is interest only for the first year and the first six months of interest was prepaid.
 Principal and interest repayments commence on April 1, 2018.
 Proceeds of the loan were used to repay a \$3.2 million bridge loan with the balance being used for working capital purposes.
 The term loan ranks senior to the Company's other indebtedness and is secured by a general security agreement over all present and after acquired personal property of the Company.
-In addition, \$3.1 million of cash is restricted by the lender until September 30, 2017 as it relates to certain accounts payables.
+Effective September 30, 2017, the loan agreement was amended to reduce the amount of cash restricted by the lender to \$750,000 from \$3.1 million.
+As a result of the amendment, the Company made a \$2 million loan repayment in December 2017.

 The Company also issued the lender 2,675,344 share purchase warrants exercisable for the same number of Class A shares at a price of \$0.05 per share.
-The warrants are exercisable until the maturity of the Loan subject to a holding period which expires on July 18, 2017, notwithstanding early prepayment.
+The warrants are exercisable until September 15, 2020, subject to a holding period which expired on July 18, 2017, notwithstanding early prepayment.